syuntoku14/syuntoku14-hugo-source/content/publication/kitamura-2025-provably/index.md

 ---
-title: Provably Efficient RL under Episode-Wise Safety in Linear CMDPs
+title: Provably Efficient RL under Episode-Wise Safety in Constrained MDPs with Linear Function Approximation
 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),